 \subsection{Modelling Desiderata}

-The first set of desiderata deals with the modelling aspect of ante-hoc interpretability.
-This perspective covers the technical properties of predictive models in view of explainability.
+The first set of desiderata deals with the predictive modelling aspect of ante-hoc interpretability.
+This perspective covers technical properties of data-driven models in view of their comprehensibility.

-\paragraph{Are Modelling Components Transparent?} The core aspect of ante-hoc interpretability is the transparency of the underlying components.
+\paragraph{Are Modelling Components Transparent?} The basic tenet of ante-hoc interpretability is the transparency of the data modelling process.
 This is in contrast to post-hoc explainability, which is often employed when a model relies on an unintelligible or inaccessible data representation, thus requiring a (human-interpretable) proxy to generate explanatory insights~\cite{sokol2020towards}, which process may not capture the model's true behaviour~\cite{rudin2019stop}.
 This facet is commonly discussed in the literature~\cite{lipton2016mythos,rudin2019stop,sokol2020explainability} -- as Section~\ref{sec:ante-hoc} has shown -- and given its fundamental role we include it for completeness.
-It concerns the transparency and human-comprehensibility of the elements constituting the machine learning process: data and their features as well as trained models and their operation that maps inputs into predictions.
-All of these properties should be considered in view of the \emph{anticipated audience} to avoid \emph{unintelligible transparency}.
+It concerns the transparency and human-comprehensibility of the elements constituting the machine learning process: data and their features as well as trained models and their operation that maps inputs to predictions.

+All of these properties should be considered in view of the \emph{anticipated audience} to avoid \emph{unintelligible transparency} since explanatory mechanisms intrinsic to inherently interpretable models may be misleading to selected groups of explainees.
+For example, \citet{bell2022its} reported that when asked to identify the most important feature based on a visualisation of a decision tree structure, users tend to select the attribute used by the root node of the tree, which is not necessarily correct.
 Engineering incomprehensible features, e.g., to improve performance, or relying on predictive models that internally transform understandable attributes into complex representations harms this aspect of ante-hoc interpretability.